 OutcomeThe successful candidate had sales, marketing and GM experience in a blue chip food manufacturer before moving into a founder-led entrepreneurial business.
 Contact team members

-Rosie works on assignments across all practice areas.
-Prior to joining Blackwood, Rosie worked at Hammond Partners focusing on investment banking, capital markets and financing.
-She began her career as a consultant in theatre and promotion.
+Rosie works on assignments across Blackwood’s Healthcare Practice.
+Prior to joining Blackwood, Rosie worked at a specialist financial services search firm.
+She began her career as a consultant in retail and promotion.
 She read Politics and Sociology at Bristol University.

 RoleDue to the presence of an incumbent in the role, the search had to be conducted in complete confidence.
 The business had been underperforming for a number of years, with no real leadership, a stale, sleepy culture and remote headquarters, which made recruitment of the top global talent more challenging.
 In addition, the business had a serious liquidity problem, broke bank covenants and was going through refinancing, which the incumbent CEO was unable to successfully complete.
 The above placed a substantial time pressure on the search process and limited the candidate pool, as we were unable to proceed with executives who had a six month or longer notice period.
 Considering the severity of the company’s situation, the shareholders wanted to see seasoned, experienced CEOs, rather than step-up candidates, with a clear track record of major successful transformations in their previous roles.
 The process was complicated further by the need to satisfy three key decision makers – two private equity funds and an influential Chairman.